Active Learning Techniques for Pomset Recognizers: An Active Learning Algorithm for Pomset Recognizers

-Finally, we maintain a \emph{discrimination tree} $\D$: it is a full binary tree, its inner nodes being labelled by contexts in $\Co$, and its leaves, either unlabelled or labelled by a component of $\B$ in such a fashion $\D$'s set of labelled leaves is in bijection with $\B$.
-In particular, $\D$'s root is labelled by $\square$.
+To compute $\B$ and posit which class of $\sim_L$ an element of $S \cup S^+$ belongs to, we introduce a \emph{discrimination tree} (DT) $\D$.
+It is a full binary tree (see Figures~\ref{fig:hyp_1} and \ref{fig:pack_2} for examples): its inner nodes are labelled by contexts in $\Co$; in particular, its root is labelled by $\square$; its leaves are either unlabelled or labelled by a component of $\B$, in such a fashion $\D$'s set of labelled leaves is in bijection with $\B$.

 The labels of $\D$'s inner nodes form a set of contexts $\C$.
 Given $B \in \B$, $\C_B$ is defined as the set of contexts that appear along the branch that runs from the root of $\D$ to the leaf labelled by $B$.
-In particular, note that for all $B \in \B$, $\square \in \C_B$. $\D$'s use is to posit which class of $\B$ a pomset belongs to.
+Note that for all $B \in \B$, $\square \in \C_B$.